 The Breakdown: Top-flight agency that concentrates on repping actors at all career levels.
 They also rep casting agents, which could be advantageous for the agency’s actors.

 Hamilton Hodell (HH) say they offer “career management for extraordinary talent” and it’s hard to argue when you’ve got actors like Martin Compston (Line of Duty, represented by Alexander Cooke), David Oyelowo (Selma, Spooks, repped by Christian Hodell), and Tom Hiddleston (The Night Manager, Thor, repped by Christian Hodell) on your books.
 Don’t let the starry names put you off, though – their client list of around 185 thesps features plenty of jobbing actors, too.
-Upcoming talent Tobi King Bakare has just landed a role in Sky One’s Temple, and HH clients Parth Thakerar, Ryan Sampson, and Bronagh Gallagher have all landed roles in new Sky Original series Brassic.
-Although they’re primarily an actors’ agency, they also rep casting directors, which is obviously very handy indeed.
+Upcoming talent Tobi King Bakare stars in Sky One’s Temple, and HH clients Parth Thakerar, Ryan Sampson, and Bronagh Gallagher all landed roles in Sky Original series Brassic.

 HH client Ben Whishaw is certainly a happy customer.
 In recent years he’s effortlessly made the move from a well-respected British stage actor to a successful film actor that Hollywood notices, and he made a special mention of his HH agent, Hilda, when collecting his recent Emmy.
 Lots of HH clients seem to have that theatrical pedigree behind them, so impressive theatre credits are clearly something the agency responds to.
 If you want to be a part of the HH party, they only accept electronic submissions via email.
 So, pick an agent (let’s face it, it’s got to be Hilda) and good luck!